spacefito/ardana-input-model/2.0/examples/entry-scale-swift/README.md

 WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.
+-->

-##Ardana Entry Scale Swift Example##
+## Entry Scale Swift

-The input files in this example deploy a cloud that has the following characteristics:
+Deploys an entry scale swift environment.

-### Control Planes ###
+### Control Planes

-- A single control plane consisting of three servers that co-host all the required services needed to support a swift only configuration.
-For example keystone, monasca, horizon, opsconsole.
-These 3 servers also include the swift proxy, account, container and swift ring building services.

-###Resource Pools###

-- Three swift object servers
+- Core cluster: 3 nodes of type CONTROLLER-ROLE run Swift and other supporting services.

+### Lifecycle Manager

+  The lifecycle-manager runs on one of the control-plane nodes.
+The ip address of the node that will run the lifecycle-manager needs to be included in the `data/servers.yml` file.

+### Resource Nodes

+- Object storage: 3 nodes of type SWOBJ-ROLE provide the Swift object storage.

 *Additional resource nodes can be added to the configuration.*

-###Deployer Node###

-This configuration runs the lifecycle-manager (formerly referred to as the deployer) on a control plane node.
-You need to include this node address in your servers.yml definition.
-This function does not need a dedicated network.

-*The minimum server count for this example is therefore 7 servers (Lifecycle Manager (1)
-+ Control Plane (x3) + Swift Object (x3)*

-An example set of servers are defined in ***data/servers.yml***.
-You will need to modify this file to reflect your specific environment.

-###Networking###
+### Networking

-The example requires the following networks:
+This example requires the following networks:

-IPMI/iLO network, connected to the deployer and the IPMI/iLO ports of all servers
+- IPMI/iLO: network connected to the lifecycle-manager and the IPMI/iLO ports of all servers.

-A pair of bonded NICs which are used by the following networks:
+  _Nodes require a pair of bonded NICs which are used by the following networks:_

-- External API - This is the network that users will use to make requests to the cloud
+- External API - This is the network that users will use to make requests to the cloud.

-- Cloud Management - This is the network that will be used for all internal traffic between the cloud services, This network is also used to install and configure the nodes.
-  This network needs to be on an untagged VLAN
+- Cloud Management - This is the network that will be used for all internal traffic between the cloud services.
+This network is also used to install and configure the controller nodes only.
+This network needs to be on an untagged VLAN.

-- SWIFT - This network is used for internal Swift comunications between the Swift servers
+- SWIFT - This network is used for internal Swift communications between the Swift servers.

-An example set of networks are defined in ***data/networks.yml***.
-You will need to modify this file to reflect your environment.
+An example set of networks is defined in `data/networks.yml`.
+The file needs to be modified to reflect your environment.

-The example uses the devices hed3 & hed4 as a bonded network for all services.
+The example uses the devices `hed3` & `hed4` as a bonded network interface for all services.
+The name given to a network interface by the system is configured in the file `data/net_interfaces.yml`.
+That file needs to be edited to match your system.
-If you need to modify these for your environment they are defined in
-***data/net_interfaces.yml*** The network devices eth3 & eth4 are renamed to devices
-hed4 & hed5 using the PCI bus mappings secified in  ***data/nic_mappings.yml***.
-You may need to modify the PCI bus addresses to match your system.

-###Local Storage###
+### Local Storage

 All servers should present a single OS disk, protected by a RAID controller.
 This disk needs to be at least 512GB in capacity.
-In addition the example configures additional disk depending on the role of the server:
+In addition the example configures additional disks depending on the role of the server:

-- Controllers:  /dev/sdb and /dev/sdc are configured to be used by Swift account and container services
+- Controllers:  `/dev/sdb` and `/dev/sdc` are configured to be used by Swift account and container services

-- Object Servers:  /dev/sdb, /dev/sdc, /dev/sdd and /dev/sde are configured to be
+- Object Servers:  `/dev/sdb`, `/dev/sdc`, `/dev/sdd` and `/dev/sde` are configured to
-  used by the Swift object service
+  be used by the Swift object service.

-Additional discs can be configured for any of these roles by editing the corresponding
+Additional disks can be configured for any of these roles by editing the corresponding `data/disks_*.yml` file.
-***data/disks_*.yml*** file